 Related Party Transactions Policies and Procedures (1) Parent Company Transactions with related parties (joint ventures, subsidiaries, and affiliates) are subject to arm's length terms, and subject to the approval of management, the board and/or the shareholders, depending on the nature of the transaction, subject to the rule that interlocking directors abstain from voting.
 (2) Joint Ventures See (1) above (3) Subsidiaries See (1) above (4) Entities Under Common Control See (1) above (5) Substantial Stockholders See (1) above (6) Officers including spouse/children/siblings/parents There are no transactions with directors, officers, or their families.

-(7) Directors including spouse/children/siblings/parents (8) Interlocking director relationship of Board of Directors Directors currently serve as directors of subsidiaries and affiliates.
+(7) Directors including There are no transactions with directors, officers, or their spouse/children/siblings/parents families.
+(8) Interlocking director relationship Directors currently serve as directors of subsidiaries and of Board of Directors affiliates.
 When necessary, interlocking directors abstain from voting on matters involving the other companies.